khondokerjahid/Canada-Market-Analysis/README.md

 ![image](https://github.com/user-attachments/assets/faf38f79-04f6-44a0-911e-e5b4ac47b5c0)

-Analysis 5 years data over 5 crore data.
+Analysis 5 years dataset over 5 crore data.
 The  main issues of this project is huge blank and error data was there and there is maximum dummy  data .
 That’s why analyzed file stop working.
 And most of graphs are crashed.
-Last two years data file , quantity data  not added for function error.
+Last two years data file , quantity data file not added for function error.
 So, In this case I solved all the things.
+Month to Month analysis , Year to Year Analysis and so many things from requirement.
 And created a summary file.